fortran-lang/fpm/PACKAGING.md

  Hello, World!
 ```

-If your application needs to use a module internally, but you don't intent
+If your application needs to use a module internally, but you don't intend
 to build it as a library to be used in other projects, you can include the
 module in your program source file as well.
 For example: